 Staci Olsen has worked on atrazine, perchloroethylene (PCE), trichloropropane (TCP) and MyFord Touch cases, and worked closely with clients who were harmed by the 2010 Gulf Oil Spill.
 In addition, she led the eDiscovery team that resulted in a $360 million settlement-in-principle on behalf of 23 cities, counties and special districts against Southern California Edison for taxpayer losses caused by the 2017 Thomas and Koenigstein fires, the 2018 Montecito debris flows, and the 2018 Woolsey fire.

-Ms. Olsen is currently serving on a committee to lead document review for the nationwide aqueous film-forming foam (AFFF) litigation.
-She is also the firm’s designated eDiscovery lead for the firm’s lawsuits against Chemours and DuPont for their role in contaminating North Carolina’s Cape Fear river with perfluorinated chemicals (PFCs) and GenX, a group of potent fluorochemicals.
+Ms. Olsen is currently serving on a three person committee that leads the document review for the nationwide aqueous film-forming foam (AFFF) litigation and she oversees the eDiscovery for the firm’s own AFFF clients.
+She is also the firm’s designated eDiscovery lead for the firm’s lawsuits against Chemours and DuPont for their role in contaminating North Carolina’s Cape Fear River with perfluorinated chemicals (PFCs) and GenX, a group of potent fluorochemicals.
 Ms. Olsen also manages eDiscovery for the firm’s JUUL e-cigarette litigation.